youyifong/tsp/README.md

 ## Intensity statistics

-> python -m tsp intensityanalysis --maskfile xx_seg.npy  --f '*.png'
+> python -m tsp intensityanalysis --maskfile xx_masks_id.png  --f '*.png'

 Load masks in xx_seg.npy and measures the intensities of each markers in the list of image files.